Do you remember where you were when you got bangs for the first time?

 Maybe you were aged six and took a pair of arts and craft scissors and cut them yourself (guilty).

 Or maybe you went through a bad breakup and because you weren't thinking straight you took to the salon to get it done.
 But whatever the way, every woman has something to say on the matter.

 Equal parts French nonchalance and super high maintenance, some bangs are cut with the sharpest of intentions, while others come to fruition in a slightly more accidental manner.

 When bangs work, they really work – when they don't, they really don't.

-But in case you're still feeling tempted to do like Hailey, our Editorial Department has recounted our anecdotal tales of their own fringe flights of fancy and we collectively wonder if bangs are ever truly a success?
+But in case you're feeling tempted thanks to self-isolation boredom, our Editorial Department has recounted our anecdotal tales of their own fringe flights of fancy and we collectively wonder if bangs are ever truly a success?

 AMY HEFFERNAN, EDITOR OF IRISHTATLER.COM

 I decided to get bangs in secondary school, maybe in 2nd year, long before I had discovered ammonia and my hair was thick, glossy and auburn.
 I went to the salon full of conviction, armed with a picture of Marissa Cooper from The O.C. and told my hairdresser to recreate her feathered look (the naturally occurring, beachy waves, golden skin and coltish limbs, all being out of her control, of course).

 I genuinely burst into tears when I looked in the mirror, post-chop and can't even blame the flurry of teenage hormones.
 After a month or four of constant hairband-wearing though, it grew long enough that I could split it and rock a deep, deep-set Noughties’ side fringe.
 Silver linings and all the rest.